prl-mushr/hound_hardware/README.md

 ## Build steps:
 The build steps are divided into 2 parts:
-1. Setting up the Jetson Orin NX -- flashing Jetpack and installing bare essentials
+1. Setting up the computers -- flashing Jetpack and the ardupilot board
 2. Setting up the HOUND hardware

 ### Setting up the Jetson Orin NX: